birfan/BaristaDatasets/data/barista/README.md

 # Barista Dataset

 This directory contains a set of 7 tasks for evaluating end-to-end dialogue systems for goal-oriented interactions in ordering a drink and a snack at a coffee shop from the barista.

+The datasets and the evaluations for the adapted data-driven dialogue models are described in detail in the papers:

+    Bahar Irfan, Mehdi Hellou, Alexandre Mazel, and Tony Belpaeme (2020), "Challenges of a Real-World HRI Study with Non-Native English Speakers: Can Personalisation Save the Day?", Companion of the 2020 ACM/IEEE International Conference on Human-Robot Interaction (HRI), DOI: 10.1145/3371382.3378278.

-The dataset has been described in the paper "Coffee with a Hint of Data: Towards Using Data-Driven Approaches in Personalised Long-Term Interactions" (under review at the Frontiers in Robotics and AI journal) by Bahar Irfan and Tony Belpaeme.
+    Bahar Irfan and Tony Belpaeme (under review), "Coffee with a Hint of Data: Towards Using Data-Driven Approaches in Personalised Long-Term Interactions", Frontiers in Robotics and AI.

+Please cite both papers if you are using the datasets; cite the first paper for generic and personalised barista robots based on the datasets; cite the second paper if you are referring to the data-driven dialogue evaluations on the datasets.

 ## Data

 The format of the dataset is in *FB* in FbDialogTeacher format for ParlAI.
-There tasks are under folders *train* (train set), *test* (test set), *dev* (development set), *test-OOV* (out of vocabulary set - includes names and drink, size and snack choices which are not present in training, test or development sets). *Task1k* contains 1000 dialogues and *Task10k* contains 10000 dialogues.
+Tasks are under folders *train* (training set), *test* (test set), *dev* (development set), *test-OOV* (out of vocabulary set - includes names and drink, size and snack choices which are not present in training, test or development sets). *Task1k* contains 1000 dialogues and *Task10k* contains 10000 dialogues.

 The data is structured as follows:

 ```
-ID user_utterance [tab] bot_utterances
+ID user_utterance [tab] bot_utterance
 ...
 ```

-The ID for a given dialogue start at 1 and increase within each dialogue.
+The *ID* for a given dialogue start at 1 and increase within each dialogue.
 The goal of the tasks is to predict the bot utterances, which are sentences.

-Along with the train, dev and test sets, we also include a file containing the candidates to select the answer from (barista-candidates.txt) for tasks 1-7, that is simply made of all the unique bot utterances in the train, dev, test for these tasks.
+Along with the train, dev and test sets, we also include a file containing the candidates to select the answer from (*barista-candidates.txt*) for tasks 1-7, that is simply made of all the unique bot utterances in the train, dev, test for these tasks.

 ## Tasks